tseemann/mlst/README.md

 columns are the allele variants for each of the locii within the scheme.
 In this case, the USA300 genome is *Staphylococcus aureus* ST8.

-Only full-length, 100% identity matches to an allelle are considered matches.
+Only full-length, 100% identity matches to an allele are considered matches.
-If any allelles are not found, a "-" will be present in the allele column, as well as in the ST column.
+If a close match to an existing allele is found, but not an exact match, a "~N" will be shown which means "close to allele N".
+If the allele isn't remotely present  "-" will be printed.
+The ST column will have a "-" if there any of the alleles are absent or novel.

 ###Genotyping many genomes